 San Diego Magazine Top Doctors 2017, 2018 & 2020

 If you’ve been using any implants or removable dentures.
 This stage is essential because implants and dentures usually produce hard to reach crevice in your mouth.

-After your teeth have been flossed, the hygienist will then begin to clean your teeth and apply fluoride.
-Fluoride helps prevent tooth decay by making the tooth more resistant to acid attacks from plaque bacteria and sugars in the mouth.
+Finally, after your teeth have been flossed, the dental care professional will then begin to clean your teeth and apply fluoride.
+What Fluoride does is to help prevent the decay of your tooth by making your tooth resistant to acid attacks, plaque bacteria, and sugars in the mouth.

 After everything, your dental care professional is done with your dental cleaning.
 He/she will report findings regarding how well you’ve been taking care of your teeth.
 Then give some recommendations for how to improve your oral health.